pepurion/aleph/content/Species/Drax.md

 ## Description
 A humanoid reptilian species, Draxi are distinguished by their resilience and natural strength.
-Their origin takes place in a magmatic world, ruled by mighty dragon-like creatures.
+Their origin takes place in a world, ruled by mighty dragon-like creatures.
 They are often viewed with respect or caution by others, regarding them as warriors or guardians.
 Their kin values honor, endurance and the power within oneself.

 ---
 ## Characteristics